gumaerc-testorg/16.90-spring-2014/content/pages/syllabus.md

 ### Learning Strategies

-You could begin by completing all the readings in a Unit, then work through all of the Unit's sample problems in sequence, and then finally do all of the [homework assignments]({{< baseurl >}}/pages/assignments).
+You could begin by completing all the readings in a Unit, then work through all of the Unit's sample problems in sequence, and then finally do all of the {{< resource_link 99048963-e96c-fc63-b687-a36dcc5be4e1 "homework assignments" >}}.

 Alternatively, you may find it more effective to try the relevant Unit sample problems and/or homework assignments as you finish each portion of the Unit reading.
 You can use the measurable outcome tags to identify these relationships: they appear at the top of all Unit pages, just beneath the title).